ndkma/slack_image_generator/README.md

 ## Generating a Together.AI API key

 1. Before creating the Slack Apps, it is necessary to obtain a **Together.AI API key**.
 You will need to create an account with **Together.AI** and they will provide an API key with US$25.00 worth of credits for free.
 2. This API key needs to be copied and pasted into the `.env` file in the repository, along with the other 2 Slack API keys that will be generated during the course of this guide.
-This first key should be entered like this: `TOGETHER_API_KEY="yourkeypastedhere"`
+This first key should be entered like this: `TOGETHER_API_KEY="yourtogetheraikeyhere"`

 ## Creating the Slack App in your workspace